-When you are young, the lens has more elasticity, but as you grow older, the proteins change and the lens becomes hard.
-In addition, the ciliary muscles become tenser.
-As a result of both of these, your eye can no longer focus on near objects like it could in your younger days.
+When you are young, the lens has more elasticity, but as you grow older, the proteins change, and the lens becomes hard.
+Also, the ciliary muscles become tenser.
+As a result of both of these, your eye can no longer focus on near objects as it could in your younger days.

 What are the Symptoms of Presbyopia?

-Presbyopia affects people differently, so some people might be able to still see objects up close without much difficulty.
+Presbyopia affects people differently, so some people might still see objects up close without much difficulty.
 This still means they will need to strain their eyes to see and suffer from headaches or even visual fatigue.
-Reading will become an uncomfortable, tiring task instead of the enjoyable activity it used to be.
+Reading will become an uncomfortable, tiring task instead of an enjoyable activity it used to be.
 Broken Arrow Eye Glasses>

 Presbyopia Treatment Options

-Whenever you make an appointment for an eye exam with a Tulsa optometrist, they can diagnose you with presbyopia.
+Whenever you make an eye exam appointment with a Tulsa optometrist, they can diagnose you with presbyopia.
 From there, you have a few treatment options available.
 If you prefer wearing glasses, a pair of reading glasses, bifocals, or progressive lenses should help you.
 Otherwise, you can consult your eye doctor to see if multifocal contact lenses or eye surgery are right for you.